Generic Name: trametinib (tra ME ti nib)

 What other drugs will affect Mekinist?

-Other drugs may interact with Mekinist, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may interact trametinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.